martinkooij/MMM-AfterShip/README.md

 				<br><b>Possible values:</b> <code>true</code>, <code>false</code>
 				<br><b>Default value:</b> <code>true</code>
 				<br><b>Note:</b> Exceptions first, Expired last.
 Sort is according to urgency of action needed from the receiver.
 If not sorted
-				the ordering is the ordering as received by the API of Aftership.com.
+				the ordering is the random ordering as received by the API.
 			</td>
 		</tr>
 		<tr>